mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 </dependency>
 ```

-As you may guess, we'll use Maven to build the project.
-At the end of the article, you'll find the complete `pom.xml` file.
+We'll use Maven to build the project.
+You'll find the complete `pom.xml` file at the end of the article.

-## 2. Why Exception Handling is not Functional
+## 2. Why Exception Handling is Not Functional

 First, we need to understand what's wrong with the traditional approach to error handling, which is based on exceptions.
 We need some context to understand the problem.

-For sake of this examples, imagine we want to create an application that manages a jobs board.
+Imagine we want to create an application that manages a job board.
 First, we need a simplified model of a job:

 ```kotlin
 data class Job(val id: JobId, val company: Company, val role: Role, val salary: Salary)